 Conclusion

 The top woodworking schools do not offer the same programs and perks.
-So before you decide on attending classes, our team urges you to heed these considerations before you go deeper into the world of woodworking.
+So before you decide on attending classes, you to heed these considerations before you go deeper into the world of woodworking.
 If full courses make you feel intimidated, you can always opt for short workshops to familiarize and pace yourself.